11 Charts That Track the Weight of Foreign Policy in U.S. Primary Debates

 Candidates have faced fewer global questions since the elections of 2004 and 2008, but China and trade have remained consistently popular topics.

-With the first primary debates of the 2020 U.S. presidential election scheduled for Wednesday and Thursday of this week, the candidates recently began unveiling foreign-policy platforms.
+With the first two primary debate rounds of the 2020 U.S. presidential election complete, the candidates have had a chance to talk about foreign policy.
 But even as President Donald Trump’s military brinkmanship with Iran and tariff war with China have kept foreign news in the headlines, it remains unclear how much foreign policy will matter this election, compared to previous ones.

 To help answer these questions, Foreign Policy tracked down the foreign-policy questions asked at primary debates going back 20 years.
 Debate transcripts were available from the American Presidency Project at the University of California, Santa Barbara and the video archives at C-SPAN.
 In some instances, transcripts did not exist.
 If the video footage was available, we watched and transcribed the debates ourselves.